 Funder: National Park Service

-Summary: Supports preservation projects for historic sites associated with the history of equal rights in the United States.
+Summary: Supports preservation of historic sites associated with the struggle for equal rights in the United States through a broad range of physical and pre-preservation projects.